basiliscos/dot-files/articles/rotor-v0.20.md

 The normal flow looks like the following (consumer point of view): client-actor sends a request message to service-actor, and when the request processing by the service-actor is complete, the response message is sent back to the client.
-The supervisor of the service-actor does not participate in the communications.
+The supervisor of the service-actor does not participate in the communications; the same as in real life.

 The error flow looks like the following from consumer point of view: client-actor sends a request message to service-actor, and it receives a response with error from